omer8882/Distributed-PDF-Tasks-AWS/readme.md

 This project uses Amazon Web Services to distribute workload of mass PDF convertions to other formats.

 ### Introduction
-The application is composed of a local application (running on the client's computer) and instances running on the AWS EC2.
-The local application will get a text file as an input containing a list of URLs of PDF files alongside an operation to perform on them.
-Then, instances (called workers) will be launched in AWS.
-Each worker will download PDF files, perform the requested operation, and display the result of the operation on a webpage.
+The application is composed of a local application (running on the client's computer) and instances running on AWS EC2.
+The local application gets a text file as an input containing a list of URLs of PDF files alongside an operation to perform on them.
+Then, instances (called workers) launch in AWS.
+Each worker downloads PDF files, perform the requested operation, and displays the result of the operation on a webpage.

-This project was written as part of the Distributed Systems course in Ben Gurion University semester 1/2022 by Omer Dahary and Niv Dan.
+This project was written as part of the Distributed System Programming course in Ben Gurion University semester 1/2022 by Omer Dahary and Niv Dan.

 ## Table of contents
 * [Description](#Description)